UBC-CIC/OER-AI/Docs/MODIFICATION_GUIDE.md

-# OER-AI / Opterna - Project Modification Guide
+# OER-AI - Project Modification Guide

-This guide provides instructions on how to modify and extend the OER-AI (Opterna) project.
+This guide provides instructions on how to modify and extend the OER-AI project.
 It focuses on practical edits developers commonly need to make: styling, authentication, adding endpoints, frontend components, LLM configuration, database migrations, and deployment.
 For guardrail configuration and operational guidance, see `Docs/BEDROCK_GUARDRAILS.md`.

 ---